 Make sure your baby can hear you.

 Find out the status of your baby’s hearing.
-97% of babies are given a newborn hearing screening before leaving the hospital, so check on your baby’s status.
+About 97 percent of babies are given a newborn hearing screening before leaving the hospital, so check on your baby’s status.
 If there was a recommendation for follow-up, don’t lose any time before further testing.